tiantianxuabc/dd3d_/README.md

 ## Models

-All experiments here use 8 A100 40G GPUs, and use gradient accumulation when more GPU memory is needed.
-We subsample nuScenes validation set by a factor of 8 (2Hz ⟶ 0.25Hz) to save training time.

 ### KITTI

 |                     experiment                      | backbone | train mem.
 (GB) | train time (hr) |                                                  train log                                                  | Box AP (%) | BEV AP (%) |                                                     download                                                     |